 Instructions

-• Cook the steamer bag of frozen spinach according to the manufacturer’s directions.
+• Microwave the steamer bag of spinach according to the package directions.
+Let it cool slightly.

-• Cover the bowl with plastic wrap or foil and chill in the refrigerator for at least one hour before serving.
+• Cover the bowl with plastic wrap or foil.
+Chill in the refrigerator for at least 1 hour before serving to let the flavors meld.

 Variation Ideas